Ada-Developers-Academy/core-unit-3/react-components/components.md

 ## Our Current Definition of Component

-**Components** in React are units of UI.
+**Components** in React are the building blocks of our UI.

 All components can be rendered to the page, hold data, manage their own state, handle events, and contain other elements and components.

 Our understanding and definition of what a React component is and can do will grow over time.
-For now, let's learn the following.
+For now, let's focus on the following core ideas.

 All components are: